hypothesis/h-cookiecutter-pypackage/README.md

 Publishing to PyPI
 ------------------

-By default when your package passes all tests, coverage, format and linting requirements, it will be built and uploaded to [https://pypi.org/](https://pypi.org/).
+When you merge a pull request into master, if the package passes all tests, coverage, format and linting requirements, GitHub Actions will automatically build it and uploaded it to [https://pypi.org/](https://pypi.org/).

 For this to work you'll need to setup an API key for the project.